prossel/WebGL-VideoRecorder/README.md

 Click the button to start, then stop recording and view or download the recorded video.

+## WebM video file format

+The script will produce a [WebM](https://en.wikipedia.org/wiki/WebM) video file (*.webm).

+It can be converted more popular MP4 file format with some video tools or online services such as <https://cloudconvert.com/webm-to-mp4>

 ## Basic use

 * Add the library in the `<head>` section of index.html